-14.1 Stoke Park School recognises the importance of teaching children how to stay safe and look after their mental health and are committed to equipping children with the skills and knowledge to have successful and happy lives.

-14.2 Schools and colleges play a crucial role in preventative education.
+- 14.1 President Kennedy School recognises the importance of teaching children how to stay safe and look after their mental health and are committed to equipping children with the skills and knowledge to have successful and happy lives. - 14.2 Schools and colleges play a crucial role in preventative education.
 Preventative education is most effective in the context of a whole-school or college approach that prepares pupils and students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.
 The school/college will have a clear set of values and standards, upheld and demonstrated throughout all aspects of school/college life.
-These will be underpinned by the school/college's behaviour policy known as the Stoke Park School Behaviour and Anti-Bullying policy and pastoral support system, as well as by a planned programme of evidence based RSHE delivered in regularly timetabled sessions and reinforced throughout the whole curriculum (RSHE)

-14.3 Children at Stoke Park School will receive the following as part of our promotion of safeguarding across the curriculum:

-- Embedded programme of personal development across curriculum and pastoral times. - Relationships, Sex & Relationships and Health Education (RSHE) in line with statutory guidance for 2020, across both pastoral and curriculum time; - Pastoral Support including information, advice and guidance from the pastoral year team; - Key modules delivered through tutor time covering Mental & Physical Wellbeing including Drugs & Alcohol, Online Safety & Media, Anti-bullying (including cyber bullying, derogatory and prejudicial language, Sexual Harassment and Sexual Violence), Exploitation (sexual and criminal, gangs & youth violence), Diversity & Equality. - Online Safety Certificate; - Special events such as Online Safety Day, National CSE Day, outside speakers and creative arts; - Curriculum input linking to safeguarding topics such as preventing extremism, healthy relationships, community cohesion, sexual relationships, protective behaviours; - Targeted interventions supporting individuals or small groups of students around topics such as protective behaviours, mental health, exploitation or online safety. - Working with parents to provide skills and knowledge around safeguarding topics such as online safety and mental health.
+These will be underpinned by the school/college's Behaviour and Rewards Policy (including anti-bullying) and pastoral support system, as well as by a planned programme of evidence based RSHE delivered in regularly timetabled sessions and reinforced throughout the whole curriculum (RSHE) - 14.3 Children at President Kennedy School will receive the following as part of our promotion of safeguarding across the curriculum: - Embedded programme of personal development across curriculum and pastoral times. - Relationships, Sex & Relationships and Health Education (RSHE) in line with statutory guidance for 2020, across both pastoral and curriculum time; - Pastoral Support including information, advice and guidance from the College; - Key modules delivered through tutor time covering Mental & Physical Wellbeing including Drugs & Alcohol, Online Safety & Media, Anti-bullying (including cyber bullying, derogatory and prejudicial language, Sexual Harassment and Sexual Violence), Exploitation (sexual and criminal, gangs & youth violence), Diversity & Equality. - Online Safety Certificate; - Special events such as Online Safety Day, National CSE Day, outside speakers and creative arts; - Curriculum input linking to safeguarding topics such as preventing extremism, healthy relationships, community cohesion, sexual relationships, protective behaviours; - Targeted interventions supporting individuals or small groups of students around topics such as protective behaviours, mental health, exploitation or online safety. - Working with parents to provide skills and knowledge around safeguarding topics such as online safety and mental health.